DanielBMarkham/Info-Ops/manuscript/chapter4.md

 Does that make the first set of reports useless?
 Heavens no!
 They were a critical part of getting oriented to your new world.
 And they covered a lot of ground that you wouldn't want cluttering up the other reports.

 **Realized** items are abstract items that are "instantiated" in the real world.
 If the abstract items were cookie cutters, the real items would be cookies.
 Each cookie is the same shape as the cookie cutter, of course, but each cookie is also unique.
-It's an unique, instatiated version of the abstract.
+It's an unique, instantiated version of the abstract.

 For many people, there's no difference in the discussion between the abstract and realized.
 It's all just the way things are.
 They work at the widget factory and as far as they're concerned, all factories are just like the widget factory.
 There's only one reality.
 They're not able to talk about different kinds of factories or how factories in general might operate.